Arif1000000/WeatherApp/README.md

 ## Introduction

 WeatherApp is a web application that allows users to get real-time weather information based on their input (city or zip code).
 The app utilizes the OpenWeatherMap API to fetch accurate and up-to-date weather data.
+It aims to offer a comprehensive weather experience with features like UV index information and a detailed forecast for the next 5 days.

 ## Features

 - **Simple Interface:** User-friendly design for easy navigation.
+- **5-Day Forecast:** Provides users with a detailed forecast for the next 5 days, aiding in planning.
+- **UV Index:** Includes the UV index feature, alerting users to potential sun exposure risks.
 - **Real-time Updates:** Stay informed with the latest weather conditions.
 - **Versatility:** Supports input by city names and zip codes.